The average Australian household could save between $1,400 and $1,800 over 10 years by replacing just ten 60-watt incandescent bulbs […]

 The newest LED light bulbs are the best choice when it comes to safety, energy efficiency, and sustainability.
 They do not emit harmful radiation, contain no hazardous materials, and are built to last.

 While halogen bulbs were a step up from incandescent lights, they have been rendered obsolete by our generation’s demands for safety, efficiency, and the environment.
-Their high temperature output, radiation emissions, short lifespan, and ban in various countries are only some reasons why it’s time to retire them.
+Their high temperature output, radiation emissions, short lifespan, and ban in various countries are just a few reasons why it’s time to retire them.

 A transition to LED bulbs is safer, smarter, and greener for homes and businesses.